Microlocal Morse theory of wrapped Fukaya categories: Wrapped Fukaya categories

 It will be convenient to have another perspective on the objects $L_{\star(s)}$.
-Let $L_s$ denote the conormal to a small ball centered at any point on the stratum $s$ (this conormal is disjoint from $N^*_\infty\SSS$ at infinity by Whitney's condition (b)).
+Let $L_s$ denote the conormal to a small ball centered at any point on the stratum $s$ (this conormal is disjoint from $N^*_\infty\SSS$ at infinity by Whitney's condition (b), compare with the proof of Lemma \ref{tubetransverse}); this is well defined up to Lagrangian isotopy.
 One reason the $L_s$ are nice to consider is the following calculation:

 \begin{lemma} For any $\SSS$-constructible open set $U$, we have

 \end{lemma}